yupimaki/blog/content/portfolio/2018-01-19-watch-us-netflix.md

 ---
-title: Automating Avoiding Netflix Geofencing
+title: Watch US Netflix (2018-01-19)
-author: ~
+author: Akhil Nair
 date: '2018-01-19'
-slug: ''
+slug: 'watch-us-netflix'
-categories: []
+categories: [ssh, routing, netflix]
-tags: []
+tags: [ssh, routing, netflix]
-subtitle: "Make an AWS account, get US internet"
+subtitle: "With some cool tech"
-image: "img/portfolio/automating-avoiding-netflix-geofencing/terraform.png"
+image: "img/portfolio/watch-us-netflix/terraform.png"
 description: "Easily set up web traffic routing infrastructure"
 ---

+Circumventing Netflix's georestrictions is legal, however, by employing this you would be breaking the [Netflix Terms of Use](https://help.netflix.com/legal/termsofuse)

+  > You also agree not to: circumvent, remove, alter, deactivate, degrade or thwart any of the content protections in the Netflix service

+They would probably ban your account if they really cared, but thus far, no action has been taken against users using VPNs to watch Netflix.
+With this in mind:

 _DISCLAIMER: This has been written for educational purposes of learning about routing net traffic.
 I am not responsible for how you use this information.
 The title is clickbait only._

+Now, to the plan.

 ## TL;DR

+If you're familiar with AWS (Amazon Web Services), you only need to do take the following steps to get this up and running, hence it is super easy and convienient.

  - Clone [this repo](https://github.com/AkhilNairAmey/netflix-and-socks) to get the necessary files
  - Install terraform
  - `cd` into `netflix-and-socks` repo
- - Copy and fill in `secrets/terraform.tfvars.template` as `secrets/terraform.tfvars`
+ - Copy and fill in `secrets/terraform.tfvars.template` as `secrets/terraform.tfvars` with an AWS User AK/PK pair
  - Run `terraform init`
  - Run `./terraform.sh apply` and type `yes` to confirm
- - Run `./launch.sh` to avoid geofencing.
+ - Run `./launch.sh` to avoid geofencing
+ - (Optional) Run `./terraform.sh destroy` to tear down all AWS resources provisioned during the `apply` phase

-If you're familiar with AWS (Amazon Web Services), this is all you need to do, hence it is super easy and convienient.
-If you're not so familiar, read on.
+ If you're not so familiar with AWS, read on.
 I'll take you through step-by-step.

 ## Introduction